EvidentSecurity/esp-sdk-ruby/docs/TeamsApi.md

 sub_organization_id = 56 # Integer | The ID of the sub organization to attach this team to

 opts = {
-  include: "include_example" # String | Related objects that can be included in the response:  custom_signatures, external_accounts, organization, sub_organization See Including Objects for more information.
+  include: "include_example", # String | Related objects that can be included in the response:  custom_signatures, external_accounts, organization, sub_organization See Including Objects for more information.
+  report_interval: 56 # Integer | The interval period in hours for Evident.io to run reports
 }

 begin